NJIT-CODEPATH-SP-2021-PomodoroFriends/PomodoroFriends/README.md

 - [x] User can create new Pomodoro Timers based on "productivity time", "break time", and number of repetitions.
 - [x] Users can view a global feed of all currently pomodoro timers in use, the timer's name, and a user graphic.
 - [ ] User can manage a stored list of 5 timers.
+- [x] User can swipe to refresh feed.

 **Optional Nice-to-have Stories**